-Last Updated on May 6, 2026 by Colin Le Conte
+Last Updated on July 10, 2026 by Colin Le Conte

-Latest information by port
+Latest information

 National Protocol

 Keith Martin, our main contact in France has today reported “Following discussions with the French Customs Authorities and the French Border Police (PAF), it has been decided that the existing Protocol covering arrivals and departures from French marinas will remain in place at least until the end of 2026.
+You will be notified should there be any changes in the meantime to this decision.”

 The French government departments EES is now live (EU’s Entry/Exit System) .
 This means non-EU nationals will have fingerprints and photos taken at borders for short stays, replacing the stamping of Passports.